 With a warm room and warm floors, you may think you’ve got everything covered – but what about that cold towel you’re about to wrap yourself in?
 When you get out of the bath or shower you want something warm and comfortable to help you dry, so this is where a heated towel rail can save the day.

 You can use them to speed up the drying process after towels have been used and even warm your clothes on them.
-Our top picks are the Elizabeth Heated Towel Rail – a traditional style freestanding model – and the more modern, wall mounted Signelle Heated Towel Rail.
+Our top picks are the Santa Fe traditional radiator (see below)—a vintage style freestanding model—and the more modern, wall mounted Bali heated towel rail.

 Traditional style meets modern convenience, with the Santa Fe radiator from The Heating Co.